otammato/Jenkins-Python-Build-Test-Demo/README.md

 </p>
 <br><br>

-The green means all stages completed sucessfully and log shows that all tests are passed sucessfully
+The green indicates all stages completed sucessfully and log shows that all tests are passed sucessfully

 <br><br><br><br>
 #### Now we intentionally compromise one test and check the result